stoicsapien1/stoicsapien1.github.io/README.md

 ### **Data Analyst Intern @ MedTourEasy**
 **Predict Blood Donation**
-- Predicted donor behavior using Logistic Regression — achieved an AUC score of **0.7891**.
+- Predicted donor behavior using Logistic Regression — achieved an accuracy score of **0.7891**.
 - Deployed the model with **Streamlit** for real-time prediction.